Cancer Research UK logo.

 Immunisations and cancer treatment

-If you are having chemotherapy your resistance to infection can be low at times.
+Your resistance to infection can sometimes be low if you have or have recently had some cancer treatments.
 There are some vaccinations you shouldn't have when you have low immunity because they could make you feel very ill.